"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing

 \subsection{Psychological Effects of Using \ws{}}

 First, we examined within-person differences in participants' psychological assessments of self-regulation (SSRQ)~\cite{carey2004psychometric}, self-control (BSCS)~\cite{tangney2018high}, and emotional wellbeing or affect (PANAS-SF)~\cite{watson1988development,mackinnon1999short} before and after participation in the study (ref: \autoref{tab:psychological}).
 We find that the participants did not show significant changes in terms of self-regulation and self-control, which is not surprising given that both BSCS and SSRQ are considered to be immutable trait-based measures, capturing relatively stable dispositions that are unlikely to shift over the course of a short, two-week study.
 However, we see improvements in participants' emotional wellbeing after using \ws{}.
 In particular, participants showed a significant change in positive affect which increased by an average of 10.03\% with a large effect size (Cohen's $d$=0.63) and statistical significance ($t$=2.63, $p$<0.05) (ref:~\autoref{fig:pos_affect}).
-Again, participants also showed a slight reduction in negative affect (-0.12\% on average, Cohen's $d$=-0.12), though this change was not statistically significant (ref:~\autoref{fig:neg_affect}).
+Our interview data indicates that these improvements might be driven less by behavioral change and more by shifts in emotional interpretation, as participants described accepting their existing habits and reflecting on perceived discrepancies.
+P7, for example, said: \begin{quote} ``I feel like I'm more self-aware now, which is better because I didn't realize how much I was actually spending on some applications\dots and that really is helping me kind of structure what I do in a day.''
+(P7) \end{quote} Again, participants also showed a slight reduction in negative affect (-0.12\% on average, Cohen's $d$=-0.12), though this change was not statistically significant (ref:~\autoref{fig:neg_affect}).